j-adamczyk/MLOps_course_AGH/lab01/LAB_INSTRUCTION.md

 ```bash
 docker build -t ml-app .
 ```
-To check the images available, run `docker images ps`.
+To check the images available, run `docker images`.

 4. Run the Docker container.
 We select the image by providing a tag.
 We also **expose** a port - by default Docker containers run in a complete network isolation, but here we want to access the server running in